 Name: Jennifer Williamson (BSc (Hons) Environmental Science, 2003)

 Position: Family Law solicitor at Tony Roe Solicitors

 "I came to Law from a science degree background and without the assistance of a network of friends or family in the profession.
 During my journey from being an aspiring law student to a qualified solicitor I have come across people willing to donate their time to help me meet my goals.
 I joined the mentoring scheme because I thought it would provide me with a good opportunity to help someone else like me.

 I was partnered with a law student with immense drive and ambition.
 I was immediately impressed by her desire to learn and take on board the various strategies I suggested.
 By no means was this a one way process though.
 The experiences my mentee described reminded me of what is needed to be a true success: willingness to identify and take opportunities, and total dedication to meeting your goals.

-Position: Client & Distribution Leader, UK, XL Group
+Position: Client & Distribution Leader, UK at XL Insurance

 Through the conversations we had I believe James managed to clarify in his own mind which direction he wants to take with his career plans and this has allowed him to be much more focused in his pursuit of the next steps.

 For me it is fantastic to have been able to help in this small way and I look forward to working with more students in the future.

 I cannot recommend this scheme highly enough both to mentors and students alike."